-The generic term for both probation and deferred adjudication.
-“After pleading guilty, he had to go to the Community Supervision office."
+The generic term for both probation and deferred adjudication in Texas.
+"After pleading guilty, he had to go to the Community Supervision office."

 Deferred adjudication is a special type of probation or community supervision.
 While on deferred adjudication, a person will be treated exactly the same as if they were on probation.
 The major difference is that after completing the term of deferred adjudication, the charges are dismissed.
 Another difference is that if deferred adjudication is revoked, the judge has available the full range of incarceration available.
 "Tom was given deferred adjudication, but he messed up and the judge sentenced him to the full 20 years in prison."

 Formal removal of a charge pending against someone.
 "Jimmy was happy.
 He had all of his charges dismissed."

 A felony is a serious crime punishable by more than one years' incarceration.
 "Wendy had faced misdemeanor charges before, but this was her first felony."

 Holding cells for less serious offenders and those awaiting trial.
 "Even though jail is not prison, it still isn't fun."

 A crime where the maximum punishment is no greater than one year in jail.
 Misdemeanor cases are heard in County Courts.
 "Doug was on probation for a misdemeanor charge when he ‘picked up' his felony."

 Method by which a defense attorney (or prosecutor) asks for something from the judge.
 "Janice's lawyer filed a Motion to Suppress in order to keep out certain evidence."

 A plea that states that even though you are not saying you actually did it, you are agreeing to be treated as guilty by a judge.
 "When Pat pled no contest, it had the same effect as a guilty plea."